Astronomy and Rock Art

 Ancient religion in early cultures was based on worshiping nature’s hidden forces tightly connected to astronomical cycles.
 Celestial bodies such as the sun, moon, and stars were the focus of early astronomy.
 The evidence of early astronomy knowledge, from Sumer and Egypt, shows that sky and stars knowledge, in 1300BC, was still in infancy.
 They focused mainly on the Sun, Moon, Venus, and the stars around the North Pole.

-The left side of Fig.1 shows the star knowledge in old Babylon representing the main deities and their symbols on a boundary stone dated 1200 BC.
+The stars and constellations created earthly imaginative scenes that were recorded and allowed us to see through the ancient eyes their meaning.
+For example, the left side of Fig.1 shows the star knowledge in old Babylon representing the main deities and their symbols on a boundary stone dated 1200 BC.
 On the top row we see the main stars or gods, Sin the Moon God in the form of a crescent, the Sun God as a circle with radiating lines, and the Goddess Venus/Ishtar, represented as a circle with an eight-pointed star.

 The right side of Fig.1 shows the star knowledge from Egypt from a painting of Pharaoh’s Seti I tomb, dated 1300 BC.
 This complex illustration reflects precisely the North Star region with the constellations around and their relative position in the sky.
 The painting is cleverly staged so the lines (added by the author) between the North Star and the figures at the bottom that create a marking to the season’s constellations.